rbenzecry/SME-informal-sector-colombia/README.md

 * Shuxin Deng

-### Folders, scripts and tables structure
+### Folders, scripts and Outputs structure

 We should all share a folder structure to avoid issues when trying to reproduce or continue a code from someone else.

-The folder where you copy the repository should have the following folders:
+The folder where you copy the repository must follow the OneDrive structure and have the following folders:
 * Data: all the raw data and inputs used/to use
+  - Emicron-2022
+  - GEIH-2022
-* Tables: intermediate outputs, processed databases, summary tables and so forth
+* Outputs: intermediate outputs, processed databases, summary tables and so forth
+  - 01_emicron
+  - 02_household-surveys
 * Plots: all the plots exported

 _*Note: this is a proposed structure.
 Obviously is open to change, I just want to make sure we have a clearly defined common structure to work._